retooth2/xenharmlib/doc/prim_seq.rst

 Index-based Construction
 -------------------------------------------------------

-Sequences can also conveniently constructed by providing a list of indices, which - depending on origin context - can be integers or lattice points.
+Sequences can also be conveniently constructed by providing a list of indices, which - depending on origin context - can be integers or lattice points.
 This type of construction also works on the notation layer by employing the notation's enharmonic strategy.